codechefmarc/content_access_simple/README.md

 ## Disabled Roles

-Also in the config is the ability to disable checkboxes preventing changing the permission on other roles.
+There is also an ability to disable checkboxes preventing changing the permission on other roles.
 For instance, you may want to not allow lower roles to change the permission of higher roles.
 Currently this is done only in config via `content_access_simple.settings.yml` via `role_config.disabled_roles`.
 A future update will allow these to be configured in the UI.

 ## Complex permissions